jokedewinter/Pattern-Primer-Jekyll/README.md

 <http://patternprimer.olivermak.es/>

-Note: my version uses the standard styles written by adactio.
+Note: my version uses the standard styles written by Adactio.

 ## Credits

-The **original** [Pattern Primer is by adactio](https://github.com/adactio/Pattern-Primer) and should be used if you prefer PHP or aren't already using Jekyll.
+The **original** [Pattern Primer is by Adactio](https://github.com/adactio/Pattern-Primer) and should be used if you prefer PHP or aren’t already using Jekyll.
 Many thanks to Jeremy for this great tool!

 ### Contributors